Levee District Police

+Enforcement

 They also enforce the provisions of the Federal Rivers and Harbors Act and other regulations.
 Their primary mission is homeland security for the protection of federal levees, waterways, ports, waterfront areas, marinas, bridges, and adjacent highways and roads in these areas.
 They carry out complex criminal investigations and gather criminal intelligence.
 In addition, officers are trained in search and rescue and regularly respond to emergencies.
 The area assigned to a given officer may consist of multiple parishes or counties within the state.
 Officers work in uniform or undercover and generally work independently of other officers.
 Agents use special SUV vehicles that have four-wheel drive capabilities.
 Also, they use ATVs and other special four-wheeled off-road vehicles that allow them to access off-road locations.
 The Levee District Police also provides waterway law enforcement.
 This is achieved with both patrol boats and vehicle patrols in accessible coastal areas.
 Special marine vessels equipped for maritime law enforcement duties enable officers to perform their duties.
 All officers carry a variety of weapons which include fully automatic machine guns, special tactical shotguns, sniper rifles, tasers, carbines and semi-automatic pistols.
 The Levee District Police make an important contribution to homeland security efforts.
-The Division is a member of the U.S. Coast Guard Area Maritime Security Committee, U.S. Department of Justice Counterterrorism Advisory Board, F.B.I.
-Infragard and the United States Department of Homeland Security Critical Infrastructure Advisory Council.
+The Division is a member of the U.S. Coast Guard Area Maritime Security Committee, U.S. Department of Justice Counterterrorism Advisory Board, FBI Infragard and the United States Department of Homeland Security Critical Infrastructure Advisory Council.
 These law enforcement officers are specially trained in tactical intervention.
-The Levee District Police have both Land and Sea Special Response Team (S.W.A.T.) capabilities through the integrated use of land and sea units.
+The Levee District Police have both Land and Sea Special Response Team (SWAT) capabilities through the integrated use of land and sea units.